-If your spouse's (non-State) employer will not cover you under their group plan because you are enrolled in any of the State-sponsored health care options, including the Catastrophic Plan, you can "opt out" completely and still receive the $50 biweekly payment (select "Health Waiver with Rebate").
+If your spouse's (non-State) employer will not cover you under their group plan because you are enrolled in any of the State-sponsored health care options, you can "opt out" completely and still receive the $50 biweekly payment (select "Health Waiver with Rebate").
 You must be in pay status to receive this payment.

 *Except for those employees in certain bargaining units who are hired on or after 1/1/00 who have a regular work schedule of 40 hours or less per bi-weekly pay period (not permanent-intermittent positions).

-This is a hospitalization-only plan intended as an option if you have coverage elsewhere (for example, through a spouse who works for another employer).
-Be sure to check the terms of coverage under any other plan to ensure coverage rules allow primary coverage under that plan.
-Benefits under this plan are payable only after you have paid expenses equal to one month's basic salary (your deductible).
-The maximum deductible for two or more covered persons in your family is limited to 1½ months of your basic salary.
+This was a hospitalization-only plan intended as an option if you had coverage elsewhere (for example, through a spouse who works for another employer).
+Benefits under this plan were payable only after you had paid expenses equal to one month's basic salary (your deductible).
+The maximum deductible for two or more covered persons in your family was limited to 1½ months of your basic salary.

-This plan covers inpatient hospital expenses, as well as certain other services received at the hospital on an outpatient basis (including emergency room care).
-This plan does not cover prescription charges, office visit charges, medical equipment, psychiatric services, or other major medical services.
+This plan covered inpatient hospital expenses, as well as certain other services received at the hospital on an outpatient basis (including emergency room care).
+This plan didn't cover prescription charges, office visit charges, medical equipment, psychiatric services, or other major medical services.